Alexander I of Yugoslavia: Early life

 Alexander Karađorđević was born on in the Principality of Montenegro as the fourth child and second son of Peter Karađorđević and his wife, Princess Zorka of Montenegro.
 His paternal grandfather, also named Alexander, had been forced to abdicate as prince of Serbia and surrender power to the rival House of Obrenović.
 Alexander's maternal grandfather was Nicholas I, Prince of Montenegro.
-Despite enjoying support from the Russian Empire, at the time of Alexander's birth and early childhood, the House of Karađorđević was in political exile, with family members scattered all over Europe, unable to return to Serbia.
+Despite enjoying support from the Russian Empire, at the time of Alexander's birth and early childhood, the House of Karađorđević was in political exile, with family members scattered all over Europe, unable to return to Serbia, due to rivalry with the House of Obrenović.

-Serbia had recently been transformed from a principality into a kingdom under the Obrenovićs, who ruled with strong support from the Austro-Hungarian Empire.
-The antagonism between the two rival royal houses was such, that, after the assassination of Prince Mihailo Obrenović in 1868 (an event Karađorđevićs were suspected of taking part in), the Obrenovićs resorted to making constitutional changes, specifically proclaiming the Karađorđevićs banned from entering Serbia and stripping them of their civic rights.
+Serbia had recently been transformed from a principality into a kingdom under the Obrenovićes, who ruled with strong support from the Austro-Hungarian Empire.
+The antagonism between the two rival royal houses was such, that, after the assassination of Prince Mihailo Obrenović in 1868 (an event the Karađorđevićes were suspected of taking part in), the Obrenovićes resorted to making constitutional changes, specifically proclaiming the Karađorđevićes banned from entering Serbia and stripping them of their civic rights.

 Alexander was two when his mother, Princess Zorka, died in 1890 from complications while giving birth to his younger brother, Andrej, who died 23 days later.
 Alexander spent his childhood in Montenegro.
-In 1894, his widower father took the four children, including Alexander, to Geneva, Switzerland where the young man completed his elementary education.
+In 1894, his widower father took the four children, including Alexander, to Geneva, Switzerland, where the young man completed his elementary education.
 Alongside his older brother George, he continued his schooling at the imperial Page Corps in Petrograd, Russian Empire.
-The British historian Robert Seton-Watson described Alexander as becoming a Russophile during his time in Petrograd, feeling much gratitude for the willingness of the Russian Emperor Nicholas II to give him a refuge, where he was treated with much honor and respect.
+The British historian Robert Seton-Watson described Alexander as becoming a Russophile during his time in Petrograd, feeling much gratitude for the willingness of the Russian emperor Nicholas II to give him a refuge, where he was treated with much honor and respect.